1. Overview

 Output:

-• Priorities (object-array): A list of priority objects with fields: id, name, description, iconUrl, statusColor, self.
+- Priorities (object-array): Objects with id, name, description, iconUrl, statusColor, self.

 Get Statuses